pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 1. Creating the :py:class:`~.ModelChain`.
 2. Executing the :py:meth:`ModelChain.run_model() <.ModelChain.run_model>`
    method with prepared weather data.
-3. Examining the model results that :py:meth:`~.ModelChain.run_model` stored in attributes of the :py:class:`~.ModelChain`.
+3. Examining the model results that are stored in the ModelChain attribute ``results`` as an instance of :py:class:`~.ModelChainResults`.

 A simple ModelChain example
 ---------------------------